Balancing time, cost and development risk when choosing the appropriate dosage form for your first-in-human Phase I trials

 - Understanding the biopharmaceutics properties and risks of NCEs

 - Using the Developability Classification System (DCS) to inform formulation strategy and technology selection2

 - Leveraging in silico and biorelevant in vitro characterization methodologies to simulate and predict clinical performance of molecules and formulations

 - Retaining simplicity for FIH drug products, using pharmacy compounding or basic manufacturing processes, but using enabled GMP intermediates if needed (e.g. spray-dried dispersions (SDDs), micronized drugs) to ensure adequate bioavailability

 - Look to evaluate different formulation technologies and dosage forms within the FIH study or in parallel to select a lead system to move forward

 - Exiting the FIH study having already developed a clinically proven solid oral drug product for patient trials

 - Seamlessly start Phase II trials on-time with immediate supply of clinical trial material

 This new model is not conceptual.
 Quotient Sciences has been designing and performing these programs for pharma and biotech customers for over a decade with integrated pharmacy compounding, GMP manufacturing and clinical pharmacology operations.

-A recent Tufts CSDD research paper has described how Quotient’s unique Translational Pharmaceutics ® platform has been used to significantly accelerate FIH-POC programs.
+A Tufts CSDD research paper has described how Quotient Sciences' Translational Pharmaceutics® platform has been used to significantly accelerate FIH-POC programs.
 This approach can save on average 15 months of development time for POC, equating to reduced R&D costs of $135m and an overall financial gain for molecules reaching the market of over $250m.